brend-designs/Learing-Basic-Python/README.md

 12. [Modules & Packages]() - In programming, a module is a piece of software that has a specific functionality.
 For example, when building a ping pong game, one module would be responsible for the game logic, and another module would be responsible for drawing the game on the screen.
 Each module is a different file, which can be edited separately.
 Modules in Python are simply Python files with a .py extension.
 The name of the module will be the name of the file.
 A Python module can have a set of functions, classes or variables defined and implemented.

+## Credits
+Credit goes to LearnPython.org(https://www.learnpython.org/en/) for their great documentation and explanation of the basic topics/features of Python.